 , produced and arranged by Mr. Harper.
 Ms. Cook and Mr. Harper traveled the world together and performed a number of times at the White House - for Presidents Carter, Reagan, Bush and Clinton.

-In September 1985 Ms. Cook appeared with the New York Philharmonic Orchestra as Sally in the renowned concert version of Stephen Sondheim’s Follies
+In September 1985 Ms. Cook appeared with the New York Philharmonic as Sally in the renowned concert version of Stephen Sondheim’s Follies

 .
 She also recorded Rodgers and Hammerstein’s Carousel

 for the MCA record label.
 Nominated in 1986 for an Olivier Award for her one-woman show at London’s Albery Theatre, Ms. Cook received the Drama Desk Award in 1987 for her Broadway show A Concert for the Theatre

 .
 In October 1991 Ms. Cook’s appearance as a featured artist at the Carnegie Hall Gala Music and Remembrance: A Celebration of Great Musical Partnerships underscored her commitment to two important causes: the advancement of the performing arts and support of AIDS research.
 Miss Cook was one of the only American performers chosen to perform at the Sydney 2000 Olympic Arts Festival in the fabled Sydney Opera House.
 Musical America selected her as their 2007 Vocalist of the Year, the first pop singer to be so honored by this classical performing arts organization.

 include eight original cast albums; two Ben Bagley albums of songs by Jerome Kern and George Gershwin; an album entitled Songs of Perfect Propriety